 Net cash provided by financing activities was \$1.15 billion for the first nine months of 2013 compared to \$753 million in the first nine months of 2012, an increase of \$398 million.
 AFG's financing activities consist primarily of transactions with annuity policyholders, issuances and retirements of long-term debt, repurchases of common stock and dividend payments.
 Annuity receipts exceeded annuity surrenders, benefits, withdrawals and transfers by \$1.72 billion in the first nine months of 2013 compared to \$1.34 billion in the 2012 period, resulting in a \$385 million increase in net cash provided by financing activities in the 2013 period compared to the 2012 period.
 Cash flows from financing activities for the first nine months of 2012 include \$344 million in net proceeds from the issuances of long-term debt in June and August of 2012.
 The proceeds from the debt offerings were used primarily to retire higher interest rate debt in the third quarter of 2012.
-During the first nine months of 2012 for \$315 million, which accounted for a \$245 million increase in net cash provided by financing activities in the 2013 period compared to the 2012 period.
+During the first nine months of 2013, AFG repurchased 1.4 million shares of its Common Stock for \$70 million compared to 8.3 million shares repurchased in the first nine months of 2012 for \$315 million, which accounted for a \$245 million increase in net cash provided by financing activities in the 2013 period compared to the 2012 period.
 Financing activities also include the issuance and retirement of managed investment entity liabilities, which are nonrecourse to AFG and presented separately in AFG's Balance Sheet.
-The retirement of managed investment entity liabilities exceed issuances by \$449 million in the first nine months of 2013 compared to \$248 million in the first nine months of 2013 period compared to \$248 million in the first nine months of 2013 million decrease in net cash provided by financing activities in the 2013 period compared to \$248 million in the first nine months of 2013 period compared to \$248 million in the first nine months of 2012, representing a \$201 million decrease in net cash provided by financing activities in the 2013 period compared to \$248 million in the first nine months of 2012, representing a \$201 million decrease in net cash provided by financing activities in the 2
+The retirement of managed investment entity liabilities exceed issuances by \$449 million in the first nine months of 2013 compared to \$248 million in the first nine months of 2012, representing a \$201 million decrease in net cash provided by financing activities in the 2013 period compared to the 2012 period.
+See Managed Investment Entities in Note A - "Accounting Policies" and Note H - "Managed Investment Entities".